Celtic and Gaelic current students

 eSharp is an international online journal for postgraduate research in the arts, humanities, social sciences and education.
 Based at the University of Glasgow and organised by graduate students, it provides postgraduates and recent postdoctoral students with the opportunity of experiencing and developing skills in the field of academic publishing.
 A number of postgraduates in this subject have contributed to this award-winning electronic journal by serving on the editorial board, by peer reviewing articles and by contributing articles based on their research.
 For further information, see the eSharp website.

-If you are interested in applying for PG study in Celtic / Gaelic Studies, our Postgraduate convener, Dr Sheila Kidd , would be delighted to hear from you.
-Alternatively, you may wish to contact the Head of Subject Area Dr Sheila Kidd.
+If you are interested in applying for PG study in Celtic / Gaelic Studies, our Postgraduate convener, Dr Sheila Kidd, who is also the Head of Subject Area.